pineunity/tacker/doc/source/devref/multisite_vim_usage_guide.rst

  +----------------+--------------------------------------+

 The --vim-id/--vim-name argument is optional during vnf-create.
-If --vim-id/--vim-name is not specified, the 'default_vim' key in tacker.conf will be used to deploy VNF on the default site.
+If --vim-id/--vim-name is not specified, the default vim will be used to deploy VNF on the default site.
+We can create default vim by specifying --is-default option with vim-register command.

 User can optionally provide --vim-region-name during vnf-create to deploy the VNF in a specify region  within that VIM.